Eden-BETE/virustracker/README.md

    - We encountered issues with the default app runner and had to explicitly specify the entry point:
      ```python
      from app import server as application
-     ```

-5. **Debugging and Fixes:**
-   - File permission issues required adjusting cPanel settings.
-   - Some dependencies were missing in the hosting environment and had to be manually installed.
-   - Passenger logs in cPanel helped troubleshoot deployment errors.

 ## Installation & Local Setup
 To run the dashboard locally: